 For a more casual Mexican meal, sample the house-made tortillas at Nixta Taqueria.
 The team here uses corn from Oaxaca to create their own masa daily in a bright, charming taco joint.
 Favorites include the duck carnitas tacos and yellowfin tuna tostada.

 Interior Mexican spot El Naranjo also makes their own heirloom corn tortillas, but their menu is more traditional.
-Look for flavorful moles, rotating ceviches and dry-rubbed carne asada.
+Look for flavorful moles, rotating ceviches and chamorro with pork shank slow cooked in brine for 24 hours.

 Get your ramen fix at Ramen Tatsu-ya.
-Their rich pork broth and chewy noodles introduced Austin to truly slurp-able “fancy” ramen.
+Their rich pork bone broth and chewy noodles introduced Austin to truly slurp-able “fancy” ramen.
 Customize your bowl with a bomb — a ball of extra spice and flavor — to make your soup just how you like it.
-For unfussy, home-style Japanese sushi and ramen, is the place to be.
-Beyond the sushi standards are their popular grilled mackerel and octopus dumplings.

 Critically and locally acclaimed Emmer & Rye highlights heirloom grains and in-house fermentation.
 Order from the daily menu, but save room for treats off the rolling cart that will make several stops at your table.

-The team’s second restaurant concept, Hestia, features a custom 20-foot hearth as the culinary centerpiece of their live-fire New American grill house.
-Halibut, lion’s mane mushrooms and wagyu ribeye all get the open-flame treatment.
+One of Emmer & Rye's sister concepts, Hestia, features a custom 20-foot hearth as the culinary centerpiece of their live-fire New American grill house.
+Halibut, king trumpet mushrooms and wagyu ribeye all get the open-flame treatment.

-Elegant restaurant Olamaie puts a modern spin on Southern cuisine, adding freshness to a food style that can tend to heaviness.
+Elegant restaurant Olamaie puts a modern spin on Southern cuisine, adding a fresh twist to comfort food.
 Their flaky biscuits are so beloved, the owners gave them their own spin-off — Little Ola’s Biscuits.
-This casual shop serves sandwiches like fried chicken or ham and pimento cheese on their legendary biscuits.
+This casual shop serves sandwiches like fried chicken or pimento cheese on their legendary biscuits.

 Via 313.
 Credit Stephanie Rogers.